kaiyikang/mini-tomcat/README.md

   - ✅ Listener Components
   - ✅ Session (Cookie only)
   - ❌ JSP
-  - ❌ Async and WebSocket.
+  - ❌ Async and WebSocket
-- ✅ Deployable standard Web App
 - ❌ Deploying multiple Web Apps at the same time
 - ❌ Hot deployment